 This article shares six tips for healthcare teams to maximise the benefits of co-design and ensure it runs smoothly.

-- Take the time to explain to people why you need their involvement and what the involvement entails.
+- Take the time to engage with a range of people including those who may struggle to access the service of focus.
+Also explain to people why you need their involvement and what the involvement entails.
 People whose main role is not working in healthcare often need help to understand why you are looking at a care pathway or service and how they might contribute from their unique perspective either at the project or work group or in sharing their lived experience.

-- Always let people know the outcome of the work.
+- Always ask people if they would like to know the outcome of the work.
 Even if they have only been involved for a short period of time, a thank you card, e mail or phone call with an update on the improvement is welcomed.

 There is a range of helpful toolkits available online including: